1. The Challenge: Bridging the "Mobile Gap"

 Pinch-to-Zoom Friction

-Users dropped off when forced to manually zoom to read data points.
+Users abandoned articles when forced to manually zoom to read text on a grpahic.

 Information Density